6th October Bridge

-The 6th of October Bridge (كوبري 6 أكتوبر Kubri 6Uktubar) is an elevated highway in Cairo, the capital city of Egypt.
-The 20.5 km bridge and causeway crosses the Nile twice from the western bank suburbs, east through Gezira Island to Downtown Cairo, and on to connect the city to other highways that lead to the Cairo International Airport to the east.
+The 6th of October Bridge (كوبري 6 أكتوبر) is an elevated highway in Cairo, the capital city of Egypt.
+The 20.5 km bridge and causeway crosses the Nile twice from western bank city of Giza east through Gezira Island to Downtown Cairo, and on to connect the city to other highways that lead to the Cairo International Airport to the east.

 Its name commemorates the date of Operation Badr in 1973, when the Egyptian military crossed the Suez Canal and attacked the Israeli military's Bar Lev Line, sparking the Yom Kippur War.

 History

 The bridge and causeway were completed in 1996, with construction taking nearly 30 years.
 It began in 1969 with the modest, 130 m-long Phase 1, which only spanned the smaller west branch of the Nile from Gezira to Agouza (built from May 1969 to August 1972).
 Phase 9 completed the 21.193 km-long final length in 2005.
 The '6th October Bridge and Flyover' runs from the Agricultural Museum in Dokki east to the Autostrade in Nasr City.

 The building of the 6th October Bridge and causeway has been declared a national infrastructure project.

 In April 2021, President Abdel Fattah el-Sisi gave the order to expand and upgrade the bridge, as well as the roads underneath it.